SRSU Mission Statement

 National Survey of Student Engagement

+Students’ perceptions of their cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
 Starting in spring 2016, the National Survey of Student Engagement was administered to all students in the core curriculum courses and to seniors.
 The faculty Core Curriculum Committee set the threshold for achievement for seniors, who respond ‘very much’ or ‘quite a bit’, for items aligned with each of the six core curriculum skills, to increase each year or maintain at 75% or higher.
-Baseline data for the six core curriculum skills:
+Students reported how much their experience at SRSU contributed to their knowledge, skills, and personal development in the areas listed below.
+Data for the six core curriculum skills: